 WHO WE ARE

-The Salvation Army of Greenville, Pickens and Oconee provides various programs and services: Boys and Girls Club, Men's Shelter, Women's and Children's Shelter, meals (shelter and public), food boxes, church services (Kroc and 614 Corps), rent and utilities assistance, clothing vouchers, emergency disaster services, Family Stores (6), Christmas assistance, men's rehabilitation program, Salvation Army Women's Auxiliary, Echelon, Salvation Army Ray and Joan Kroc Corps Community Center, Kroc Creative Arts Academy and more!
+The Salvation Army of Greenville, Pickens and Oconee Counties provides various programs and services: the Boys & Girls Club, Men's Shelter, Women's and Children's Shelter, meals (shelter and public), food boxes, church services (Kroc and 614 Corps), rent and utilities assistance, clothing vouchers, emergency disaster services, Family Stores (6 locations), Christmas assistance, men's rehabilitation program, Salvation Army Women's Auxiliary, Echelon, the Ray & Joan Kroc Corps Community Center, Kroc Creative Arts Academy and more!